Questions to Ask Before Psychiatric Hospitalization of Your Child or Adolescent

 - What are the responsibilities of the child and adolescent psychiatrist and other people on the treatment team?

-- How long will our child be in the hospital, how much will it cost, and how do we pay for these services?
+- How long will my child be in the hospital, how much will it cost, and how do I pay for these services?

-- What will happen if we can no longer afford to keep our child in this hospital or if the insurance company denies coverage and inpatient treatment is still necessary?
+- What will happen if I can no longer afford to keep my child in this hospital or if the insurance company denies coverage and inpatient treatment is still necessary?

-- Will our child be on a unit specifically designed for the treatment of children and adolescents and is this hospital accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) as a treatment facility for youngsters of our child's age?
+- Will my child be on a unit specifically designed for the treatment of children and adolescents, and is this hospital accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) as a treatment facility for children?

-- How will we as parents be involved in our child's hospital treatment, including the decision for discharge and after-care treatment?
+- How will I as a parent be involved in my child's hospital treatment, including the decision for discharge and after-care treatment?

-- How will the decision be made to discharge our child from the hospital?
+- How will the decision be made to discharge my child from the hospital?

-- Once our child is discharged, what are the plans for continuing or follow-up treatment?
+- Once my child is discharged, what are the plans for ongoing treatment?

-Hospital treatment is a serious matter for parents, children and adolescents.
+Hospital treatment is a serious matter for parents, children, and adolescents.
 Parents should raise these questions before their child or adolescent is admitted to the hospital.
-Parents who are informed and included as part of their child's hospital treatment are important contributors and partners in the treatment process.
+Parents who are informed and included as part of their child's hospital treatment team are important contributors and partners in the treatment process.

 If after asking the above questions, parents still have serious questions or doubts, they should feel free to ask for a second opinion.